FAMILY COUNSELING CENTER ASSOCIATION

 • Contact Us

-We are aware that during this unusual time period that our services may need to be adjusted to meet client needs.
-In general, it has been our belief that face-to-face counseling is the most effective.
-In today’s world situation, however, we recognize some may prefer or need to stay in.
-In the light of this, we’re offering the option of telephone or encrypted telemed counseling to current and new clients.
-(These services are now offer through HIPPA compliant and encrypted services.)
-This option involves new clients filling out intake forms (links on first page of this site) and either faxing them to (817) 275-3720 or emailing them to our office at centerstaff@hotmail.com.
-Arrangement of payment method needs to be made with our office and we are glad to file insurance claims when appropriate.
-Credit cards are accepted.
-Our therapists are licensed in the state of Texas and we’re only offering this service to individuals in the Dallas/Fort Worth area.
+We offer the options of in-person therapy, virtual counseling or telephone sessions to current and new clients.
+(Our virtual services are offered through HIPPA compliant and encrypted services.
+This option involves new clients filling out intake forms--links on first page of this site--and either faxing them to 817-275-3720 or emailing them to our office at centerstaff@hotmail.com.
+Arrangement of payment method needs to be made with our office and we are glad to file insurance claims when appropriate.)

 • Home»